 What are Sponsored Display Ads?

-Sponsored Display Ads, formerly known as Product Display Ads, allow brand registered sellers to show their ads to shoppers who have previously viewed your products or similar products, purchased from you, or used a search term relevant to your product.
+Sponsored Display Ads, formerly known as Amazon Product Display Ads, allow brand registered sellers to show their ads to shoppers who have previously viewed your products or similar products, purchased from you, or used a search term relevant to your product.

 Eligibility criteria for Sponsored Display Ads